 UNA Women at the Commission on the Status of Women

-The 60th Commission on the Status of Women (CSW60) is taking place from March 14-24 at United Nations Headquarters in New York City.
-UNA Women will have 20 official delegates attending CSW60, in addition to dozens of other members from around the country.
-The focus of CSW60 is women’s empowerment and its link to sustainable development, as well as conclusions from CSW57 on the elimination and prevention of all forms of violence against women and girls.
-To apply as a UNA-USA Representative at CSW60, please complete the application by January 22, 2016.
-Applicants will be notified of UNA’s delegate selections by the first week of February, 2016.
+The 61st Commission on the Status of Women (CSW61) is taking place March 13-24, 2017 at United Nations Headquarters in New York City.
+UNA Women will have 15 official delegates attending CSW61, in addition to dozens of other members from around the country.
+The focus of CSW61 is Women’s Economic Empowerment in the Changing World of Work.
+The application process is now closed.
+Applicants will be notified of UNA’s delegate selections by the third week of February, 2017.
 To follow the action of this historic CSW session through the eyes of UNA Women delegates, check out the UNA Women Facebook page and UNA Women Blog for updates.

 Get Involved: Cities for CEDAW